-State is a more appropriate forum under Section 207; or (3) no other State would have jurisdiction under Sections 201 through 203. (b) Unless required in the interest of the child, the court shall not exercise its jurisdiction to modify a custody decree of another state if the petitioner, without consent of the person entitled to custody, has improperly (b) If a court of this State declines to exercise its jurisdiction pursuant to subsection (a), it may fashion an appropriate remedy to ensure the safety of the child and prevent a repetition of the wrongful conduct, including staying the proceeding until a child-custody proceeding is commenced in a court having jurisdiction under Sections 201 through 203. removed the child from the physical custody of the person entitled to custody or has improperly retained the child after a visit or other temporary relinquishment.
-UCCJEA SEC.
-208(c) TRUNCATES THE CLEAN HANDS DOCTRINE OF UCCJA SEC.
-8. (c) If a court dismisses a petition or stays a proceeding because it declines to exercise its jurisdiction pursuant to subsection (a), it shall charge the party invoking the jurisdiction of the court with necessary and reasonable expenses including costs, communication expenses, attorney's fees, investigative fees, expenses for witnesses, travel expenses, and child care during the course of the proceedings, unless the party from whom fees are sought establishes that the award would be clearly inappropriate.
+State is a more appropriate forum under Section 207; or

+- (3) no other State would have jurisdiction under Sections 201 through 203. - (b) If a court of this State declines to exercise its jurisdiction pursuant to subsection (a), it may fashion an appropriate remedy to ensure the safety of the child and prevent a repetition of the wrongful conduct, including staying the proceeding until a child-custody proceeding is commenced in a court having jurisdiction under Sections 201 through 203. - (c) If a court dismisses a petition or stays a proceeding because it declines to exercise its jurisdiction pursuant to subsection (a), it shall charge the party invoking the jurisdiction of the court with necessary and reasonable expenses including costs, communication expenses, attorney's fees, investigative fees, expenses for witnesses, travel expenses, and child care during the course of the proceedings, unless the party from whom fees are sought establishes that the award would be clearly inappropriate.
 The court may not assess fees, costs, or expenses against this State except as otherwise provided by law other than this [Act].
-SECTION 209.
-INFORMATION TO BE SUBMITTED TO COURT.

 UCCJA SECTION 9.
-INFORMATION UNDER OATH TO BE SUBMITTED TO THE COURT. (a) [Subject to local law providing for the confidentiality (a) Every party in a custody proceeding in the party's first pleading or in an affidavit attached to that pleading shall give information under oath as to the child's present address, the places where the child has lived within the last five years, and the names and present addresses of the persons with whom the child has lived during that period.
-In this pleading or affidavit every party shall further declare under oath whether: of procedures, addresses, and other identifying information, in] [In] a child-custody proceeding, each party, in its first pleading or in an attached affidavit, shall give information, if reasonably ascertainable, under oath as to the child's present address, the places where the child has lived during the last five years, and the names and present addresses of the persons with whom the child has lived during that period.
-The pleading or affidavit must state whether the party: (1) has participated, as a party or witness or in any other capacity, in any other proceeding concerning the UCCIA - UCCIEA COMPARISON SECTION -BY-SECTION PAGE 36 OF 56
+INFORMATION UNDER OATH TO BE SUBMITTED TO THE COURT.

+(a) Every party in a custody proceeding in the party's first pleading or in an affidavit attached to that pleading shall give information under oath as to the child's present address, the places where the child has lived within the last five years, and the names and present addresses of the persons with whom the child has lived during that period.
+In this pleading or affidavit every party shall further declare under oath whether: